watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Containers and DevOps.md

     -   Health monitoring and alerts, visualizing status.

+    -   Container image scanning.

 7. Complete an implementation of the proposed solution for a single tenant to train the team and perfect the process.

 ### Customer objections

-1. There are many ways to deploy Docker containers on Azure, how do those options compare and what are motivations for each?
+1. There are many ways to deploy Docker containers on Azure.
+How do those options compare and what are motivations for each?

-2. Is there a PaaS option in Azure that also provides the full container orchestration platform options, that would be easy to migrate to but also handle our scale and management requirements?
+2. Is there an option in Azure that provides container orchestration platform features that are easy to manage and migrate to, that can also handle our scale and management workflow requirements?

 ### Infographic for common scenarios